 Please visit Apply For Residence for detailed information and to submit your application.

-Our application process is open to current and prospective students who have applied for or been admitted to Capilano University.
-Our application system will require you to log in using your student login username and password.
+log in using your student login username and password.
 If you do not yet have your student login information and have already submitted an application to CapU, please contact email@example.com for assistance.
-All current and new students, who are registered full-time (nine credits) at CapU are eligible for residence.
+All current and new students, who are registered full-time (nine credits) at CapU are eligible for student housing.

 Summer Eligibility: During the Summer term, students are not required to be enrolled in courses in order to live in residence, but must have studied at CapU during the previous (Spring) term.

-Our single rooms (and limited apartments) are prioritized for students continuing their studies at Capilano University and students with an identified need for special accommodation.
+Our single rooms are prioritized for students continuing their studies at Capilano University and students with an identified need for special accommodation.
 Additional consideration will also be given to students who have previously lived in CapU Residence.

 No. The shared accommodation is only suitable for individual residents.

 The housing fees include a bed, storage, desk, chair and closet for each student.
 Rooms are equipped with high-speed, wireless Internet.
 Each floor in housing includes a common lounge, shared washroom and shared showers.
 The fee also includes a daily meal plan that provides a range of healthy breakfast, lunch and dinner options in the dining hall as well as $500 in dining dollars that can be used for meals on campus.

 During the application process, you will be asked to create a profile and screen name to be used in our online roommate matching portal.
 Shared accommodations are single gender only.
 Through the portal, you will be given the opportunity to browse prospective roommates and compare interests to select the best fit for you.

 No pets are allowed.
 Guide and service dogs are permitted, but must be registered with Student Housing Services and Accessibility Services.